ChallengeSY/nebunoid/manual.md

 | Nightmare   |  11.0 - 12.0 |   40- 80-120 | Increased  |                5% | Reduce to 10.0      | No red caps  |

 (1) Maximum spawn chance; achieved when there are *no* falling capsules in play.
 Diminishing Returns decreases this chance (by 1% per capsule) as there are more capsules falling.
 (2) One can use the level select system (F4) or passwords to play the game from any level with a password.
+The need to remember passwords is virtually eliminated.
     This system is unavailable if the "Shuffle Levels" option is active, or if one or more players has a continue penalty whenever they get a game over.
 (3) Alternatively, players can choose to reduce the difficulty by 0.5 to make their next credit easier.
 A player will not drop below Medium-Easy (difficulty 3.5) this way